wfsky07/wfsky07/README.md

 <p>
   Welcome to my GitHub page!

   I'm a developer who loves **building creative websites**.
-I’m currently studing *Defense Information Engineering* and *Computer science*.
+I’m currently studing *Computer science*.
 Coming up with fresh and creative ideas gets me super excited!

   Let's **connect, collaborate, and create** amazing experiences that make a positive impact.
 If you're interested, let's team up and dive into this adventure together. 💎
 </p>